plexus/kramberry/README.md

 An attempt to port the Kramdown syntax to Clojure and Clojurescript, based on the Kramdown test suite.

-So far it passes 10 out of 187 tests.
+So far it passes 20 out of 187 tests.

 At least partially supported so far

 * paragraphs
 * headers
 * indented code blocks
+* fenced code blocks with tildes or backticks
 * blockquotes

 ## License